bisqwit/password_codecs/README.md

 the game will load the state stored in it.

-Because the password was stored in media that is subject to both intentional degradation (cracking) and unintentional degradation (misspelling or misreading), most games employed encryption and checksumming.
+Because the password was stored in media that is subject to not only unintentional degradation (misspelling or misreading), but also intentional degradation (hacking and cracking), most games employed encryption and checksumming.
-The purpose of encryption and checksumming was to make sure, that the player cannot cheat or accidentally enter such a password that gives them an unfair advantage.
+The purpose of encryption and checksumming was to reduce the chances of the player gaining an unfair advantage by entering a modified password.
 Each game did this a bit differently.

 The act of saving the game as a password was an art unto itself.